 Saint Louis Music Park launched this fundraising campaign to raise awareness for mallards and benefit future wildlife conservation by hosting a "Baby Shower" where they asked followers and event attendees to donate to MCHF for a chance to win tickets to their Sarah McLachlan concert on June 10, 2024.
-The eggs hatched and adorable ducklings explored the protected the nest from concert goers while also allowing nature to take its course.
+The eggs hatched and adorable ducklings explored the music venue.
+Saint Louis Music Park protected the nest from concert goers while also allowing nature to take its course.